zivillian/ism7mqtt/README.md

 ## Bugs / Missing Features

 If something is not working in your setup, you can get more output by using the debug switch `-d`.
 This will dump the communication with the ism7 (including your password).
-Please include a redacted version of this dump when opening an issue and also attach your smartset database file (%APPDATA%\Wolf GmbH\Smartset\App_Data\smartsetpc.sdf).
+Please include a redacted version of this dump when opening an issue and also attach your parameter.json.

 ## Protocol